 All he cared about was bringing an unprecedented disruption in technology.
 The first attempt with Lisa was phenomenal that lead to the inception of The Great Macintosh, a.k.a.
 The Mac.
 So, today we remember the man who outlived every single leader of his time even with an unfortunate brief stay.
-Let’s see how Steve Jobs still influences the hidden leader within us with his leadership skills.
+Let’s see how Steve Jobs leadership lessons influences the hidden leader within us.

 A master at inspiring, persuading and leading a team